kabbi/rufus/README.md

 });
 ```

 We set up 2 handlers, one [Console](#consolehandler) with a level of `VERBOSE` and a simple format, and one [File](#filehandler) with a level of `WARN` and a detailed format.
 We then set up a few options on loggers.
 Not all loggers need to be defined here, as child loggers will inherit from their parents.
 So, the root logger that we'll use in this application is `patrol`.
 It will send all messages that are `INFO` and greater to the the terminal.
 We also specifically want database errors to be logged to the our log file.
 And, there's a logger for express?
 What's that all about?
-See the [intel.console](#console) section.
+See the [rufus.console](#console) section.

 Config also accepts JSON, simply put a require path in any `class` properties.